International Crimes Tribunal (Bangladesh)

-However, since the beginning of the trials several human rights organisations and international legal figures have raised objections to the court proceedings.
+However, since the beginning of the trials, several human rights organisations and international legal figures have raised objections to the court proceedings.
 Human Rights Watch, which initially supported the establishment of the tribunal, have criticised it for issues of fairness and transparency, as well as reported harassment of lawyers and witnesses representing the accused.
 Bianca Karim and Tirza Theunissen have written that the international community have voiced concerns that the trial will not be transparent or impartial.

 Jamaat-e-Islami supporters and their student wing, Bangladesh Islami Chhatra Shibir, called a general strike nationwide on 4 December 2012, which erupted in violence.
 The group demanded the tribunal be scrapped permanently and their leaders be released immediately.

 Annual public opinion polls regularly rank the war-crimes trials ranked among the top three "positive steps that the government has taken", though the issue is not considered among the top ten most pressing issues facing the country.
 Polling in 2013 by AC Nielsen found that more than two-thirds of Bangladeshis characterise the ICT as "unfair" or "very unfair", though 86% support its implementation.

 In February 2013, Abdul Quader Molla, Assistant Secretary General of Jamaat, was the first person sentenced to death by the ICT who was not convicted in absentia.
 Initially, Molla was sentenced to life imprisonment, but demonstrations, including the 2013 Shahbag protests in Dhaka, led to a new punishment.
 Following Sheikh Hasina's resignation as Prime Minister, the newly formed interim government of Bangladesh reconstituted the tribunal in 2024, appointing six judges to Tribunal-1 and Tribunal-2 to prosecute those identified as masterminds of the July massacre.

+The tribunal subsequently faced criticism over alleged human rights violations and concerns of politicisation.